Understanding Scarlet Fever -- Treatment

 CAUTION.
 Never give aspirin to anyone under the age of 20 years who has an infection.
 It can cause Reye's syndrome, a rare but possibly deadly disease of the liver.

-Your pediatrician will prescribe an antibiotic, such as penicillin.
-If your child is allergic to penicillin, he or she will be given an alternative, such as erythromycin.
+Your pediatrician will prescribe an antibiotic, such as amoxicillin.
+If your child is allergic to penicillin, he or she will be given an alternative, such as azithromycin.
 The medicine must be taken for its entire course, even if the symptoms disappear sooner.
 Kids should not go back to school or day care for 24 hours after starting the antibiotic.
 Other family members should also be examined and treated, if necessary.
 Before the advent of antibiotics, households were quarantined because of scarlet fever, but this is no longer necessary.

 How Can I Prevent Scarlet Fever?